When it comes to creating digital marketing strategies, most companies want to include elements of their core values in their messaging and materials.

 The company is a great example of a brand that has such a strong core message that people are willing to pay more money to receive green-friendly products.

 By sharing the green stories of current customers and including green material elements in every product, Timberland has developed and implemented an incredibly successful green marketing strategy, that continues to grow as the brand makes efforts to use 100% renewable materials in the future.

 5. The Body Shop

-Beauty brands are often under the microscope to create green and sustainable products as the industry as a whole has a negative history of animal testing and chemical productions.
+Beauty brands are often under the microscope to create green and sustainable products, as the industry as a whole has a negative history of animal testing and chemical production.

 The Body Shop is a beauty brand that’s built its entire marketing strategy around its cruelty-free testing and green efforts.

 The company goes beyond non-animal-tested products to address important actions surrounding farmers’ rights, human rights, and women’s rights.